FlazeFy/MyRide-Laravel/README.md

 1. People often **forget vehicle details**, such as service history, fuel usage, or driver assignments, leading to **missed maintenance** and **inefficient tracking**.
 2. It's difficult to **monitor fuel consumption and costs** over time, which can result in unnecessary expenses and **poor planning**.
 3. Without a centralized system, users rely on **manual notes** or memory to manage vehicles, drivers, and trips—causing **disorganization** and errors.
-4. Scheduling **routine services or cleanings** is often neglected, which affects vehicle performance and longevity.
+4. Scheduling **routine services or washings** is often neglected, which affects vehicle performance and longevity.
 5. Users lack tools to **analyze vehicle usage**, **track trip history**, or **generate reports**, making it hard to gain insights or optimize operations.

 ## 💡 Solution